gadget-inc/json-rpc-2.0/README.md

-# json-rpc-2.0
+# json-rpc-utils

 Let your client and server talk over function calls under [JSON-RPC 2.0 spec](https://www.jsonrpc.org/specification).

-- Protocol agnostic
+This library is protocol agnostic, which is convienient if you're already using an `http` server like Express or Fastify, and you want to control how the request is passed off to this RPC system.
+If you want to re-use your authentication middleware, or your fancy JSON parser/serializer, or your tracing system, this is the library for you!

+Features:

 - Use over HTTP, WebSocket, TCP, UDP, inter-process, whatever else
   - Easy migration from HTTP to WebSocket, for example
 - No external dependencies
   - Keep your package small
   - Stay away from dependency hell
-- First-class TypeScript support
+- First-class TypeScript support (written in TypeScript)
-  - Written in TypeScript

 ## Install

-`npm install --save json-rpc-2.0`
+`npm install --save json-rpc-utils`

 ## Example